httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 # The Cache-Status HTTP Response Header Field {#field}

-The Cache-Status HTTP response header field indicates caches' handling of the request corresponding to the response it occurs within.
+The Cache-Status HTTP response header field indicates how caches have handled that response and its corresponding request.

 Its value is a List ({{RFC8941, Section 3.1}}):